Couple sitting together looking at their cell phones

 Registered Retirement Savings Plan (RRSP)

-Benefits of a RRSP
+Benefits of an RRSP

 Tax-sheltered growth on investments